Charles R. Chamberlain

 Charles Robert Chamberlain is an American political leader.
-He is the executive director at Democracy for America (DFA), a progressive political action committee, headquartered in Burlington, Vermont.
+He was the executive director at Democracy for America (DFA), a progressive political action committee, headquartered in Burlington, Vermont.

 Background

 Chamberlain grew up in California and has lived all across the country.
 He was born in Los Angeles on October 25, 1969.
 Charles married Alejandra Lorenzo, one of the original singers in the platinum recording group Exposé, on December 20, 1996.
 He has worked for several political organizations including Progressive Campaigns, Inc., Capital Campaigns, Democracy Resources, and currently Democracy for America (DFA) headquartered in Burlington, Vermont.

 Democracy for America

 On July 9, 2006 Chamberlain began as the political field director at Democracy for America (DFA), after spending three years as volunteer leader for DFA Miami-Dade.
 As Political Director for DFA, Charles led campaigns for progressive candidates and causes.
 Some of his major accomplishments include Ned Lamont for Senate in 2006, the DFA Pulse Poll, the 2008 campaign to shut down the Vermont Yankee nuclear power plant, and pushing for the Public health insurance option in 2009.

 In 2006 Chamberlain led the campaign for Democratic Connecticut Senate candidate Ned Lamont.
 Lamont ran against Senator Joe Lieberman in the 2006 August Democratic Senate primaries.
 Both Lamont and Lieberman had opposing positions on the Iraq War: Lamont centered his campaign around his own anti-war views while Lieberman continued to support military involvement in Iraq.
 Lamont won the primaries, but lost in the September general election to Lieberman.
 Despite Lamont's loss in the general election, Charles saw the Lamont campaign as successful in another sense; it inspired Democrats across the country to run their 2006 campaigns on ending the Iraq War.

 In 2008, Newsweek announced that a Democratic Party committee had tossed out a plan to take nominating power away from superdelegates.
 Chamberlain supported the original reform, which redefined a superdelegate's voting powers so that they were required to vote for a candidate assigned to them, based on the results of their state's caucus or primary.
 Charles voiced his opposition to the rules committee's decision to knock down the reform and replace it with a weaker one.
 The article quoted Chamberlain as saying, “Any reform that allows superdelegates to overturn the vote and will of Democratic voters nationwide is not real reform.”

 Beginning in 2008, Chamberlain led a DFA campaign to shut down Vermont Yankee as scheduled.
 DFA and the Vermont Public Interest Research Group (VPIRG) aired a television advertisement on February 19, 2010, advocating that Vermont follow through with its plan to close the nuclear power plant in 2012.

 During the 2008 primary election, Charles ran the largest online primary poll, the DFA Pulse Poll.
 With over 150,000 votes cast, the Pulse Poll was the largest internet Chamberlain to date in the 2008 primary.